volatilityfoundation/volatility3/doc/source/getting-started-linux-tutorial.rst

 Linux Tutorial
 ==============

-This guide will give you a brief overview of how volatility3 works as well as a demonstration of several of the plugins available in the suite of plugins.
+This guide will give you a brief overview of how volatility3 works as well as a demonstration of several of the plugins available in the suite.

 Acquiring memory
 ----------------

 Volatility3 does not provide the ability to acquire memory.
-You can use any of the following tools to Acquire memory or the ones you are convenient with:
+Below are some examples of tools that can be used to acquire memory, but more are available:

-    - `AVML - Acquire Volatile Memory for Linux <https://github.com/microsoft/avml>`_
+* `AVML - Acquire Volatile Memory for Linux <https://github.com/microsoft/avml>`_
-    - `LIME - Linux Memory Extract <https://github.com/504ensicsLabs/LiME>`_
+* `LIME - Linux Memory Extract <https://github.com/504ensicsLabs/LiME>`_

 Procedure to create symbol tables for linux
 --------------------------------------------

-To create a symbol table please refer this :ref:`symbol-tables:Mac or Linux symbol tables`.
+To create a symbol table please refer to :ref:`symbol-tables:Mac or Linux symbol tables`.

-.. tip:: We can also find some ISF files from `Linux ISF Server <https://isf-server.techanarchy.net/>`_ ,  which is built and maintained by `kevthehermit <https://twitter.com/kevthehermit>`_.
+.. tip:: It may be possible to locate pre-made ISF files from the `Linux ISF Server <https://isf-server.techanarchy.net/>`_ ,
+    which is built and maintained by `kevthehermit <https://twitter.com/kevthehermit>`_.
-        After creating the file or downloading the file from the ISF server, please place the file under the directory ``volatility3/symbols/linux``.
-Make a directory linux under symbols.
+    After creating the file or downloading it from the ISF server, place the file under the directory ``volatility3/symbols/linux``.
+    If necessary create a linux directory under the symbols directory (this will become unncessary in future versions).

 Listing plugins
 ---------------

-Following are the sample of linux plugins available for volatility3.
-More plugins will be available on future releases.
+The following is a sample of the linux plugins available for volatility3, it is not complete and more more plugins may be added.
+For a complete reference, please see the volatility 3 :doc:`list of plugins <volatility3.plugins>`.
-For plugin requests, Please create an issue with description of the plugin.
+For plugin requests, please create an issue with a description of the requested plugin.

 .. code-block:: shell-session